larycoder/internship/docs/report.md

 Today's virtual worlds are purpose-built for entertainment, social, educational, training and various other purposes.
 It is being more better than the real world.
 So the virtual reality has take over everything.
 For instance the illustrations showed in a game are more better than the reality we live in.
 It provides the gamer a whole new experience by taking over his imaginations it’s as if we are playing the real game with all those real gaming characters in the real life.
 Virtual world is bringing out all our imaginations so that we can experience it in reality.
 Similarly for the automobile industry we can take a virtual ride of the desired vehicle we want to buy which provides a whole new dimension to the world of buying things.

 Moreovers, virtual world has been adopted in education for teaching and learning situations.
 Students are able to interact with each other and within a three dimensional environment.
 Students can also be taken on virtual field trips, for example, to museums, taking tours of the solar system and going back in time to different eras.
+In this internship, I’ll mainly focus on entertainment-based virtual world as it’s closer to real world we are living, bring a pleasant for us, especially with 3D environment.

+To create a virtual world, there are some types of engine that allow us to make like Unreal Engine, Unity, Blender, etc...

+In one of those engines, Unreal Engine is the most popular choice for many people, from beginer to expert, and also it it known as the best engine for 3D architecture virtual world.

+The Unreal Engine is a game engine developed by Epic Games, first showcased in the 1998 first-person shooter game Unreal.
+Although initially developed for first-person shooters, it has been successfully used in a variety of other genres, including platformers, fighting games, MMORPGs, and other RPGs.
+With its code written in C++, the Unreal Engine features a high degree of portability and is a tool used by many game developers today, with it being source-available.
+The engine can be used to create three-dimensional, two-dimensional, virtual reality, and augmented reality games, as well as simulations and other experiences.

+From my perspective, Unreal Engine has tons of online instructional exercises to be found, archives with clean arrange, so it may be a great step for beginners.
+You can use both Blueprint and C++ lang so that If you are an artist having no programming experience, then blueprints are a big plus.
+You can get acquainted with its functioning easily.
+You can easily implement your game logics to see them running in your game.
+Also, with great community, when we have a problem, they will help us everywhere and every time.
+Furthermore, you only need to develop one application and it can be rebuilt in any other platforms.

+In this work, I will focus on creating 3D models from scratch and also  build a demo of 3D virtual world of USTH using Unreal Engine, where as a player can walk through, and interact with some objects.
+This application can be used for celebrating 10 years of USTH, marketing, and also for remote students/parents have a virtual trips before applying to our university or any USTH student who is studying abroad.

+\newpage{}

 ## 1.2 Objectives

 Develop an interactive 3D virtual world of USTH building from easily captured 2D images.
-Specific goals include
+Specific goals include:

 - Collect a dataset of 2D images from cameras for different views of USTH
 - Conduct fully 3D models from collected 2D images which will be a 3D model foundations for other reaseacher or developer to create others world of USTH
 - Build a realtime and interactive 3D virtual world of USTH from constructed 3D models.

 ## 1.3 Thesis structures

+The thesis will contain all the information necessary to reproduce the result.
+First, we will introduce briefly the definity, application of virtual world and the aim of my thesis in Chapter I - Introduction.
+Chapter III is *Materials and Methods*.
+In the Materials section, we will list all the dependencies/libraries and application we use, as well as the work breakdown description.
+Then in *Methods*, we dissect carefully everything we do, from creating model and building a fully interactive vitual world.
+After that, in Chapter *Result and Discussion*, we show some final pictures that previews the USTH virtual world, the dataset of USTH's view and the 3D models.
+Also we will explain all the small implementation details or resolve problems that are raised in other chapters.
+Finally is conclusion and future work.

 # II.
 State of the art